 Media consumption dominates both fixed and mobile network usage.
 A move to more flexible network architectures is therefore essential and so industry needs to embrace Fibre to the Home, Software Defined Networks and Network Functions Virtualisation.

 Can smartphones continue to evolve, can TV screens get any bigger, is the smart watch a paradigm shift?
 How will users interact with media in the future and what does this mean for the design of the next generation of user terminals and interfaces?

 The 57th FITCE Congress is being hosted by the University of Salford at their MediaCityUK campus in the heart of Salford, UK.
 Registration is managed by the Institute of Telecommunications Professionals (ITP), as the UK national association member of FITCE, via their website.
-We are also delighted to have Total Telecom as a Media Partner for this year’s Congress.
+We are delighted to have PENNINE as a Bronze sponsor, Total Telecom, BT Sport and UK5G Innovation Network as Media Partners and BT and EE as Network Operator partners for this year’s Congress.